google/osv-scanner/README.md

 ## JSON output
 By default osv-scanner outputs a human readable table.
 To have osv-scanner output JSON instead, pass the `--json` flag when calling osv-scanner.

+If you need to save the json to file, you can use `--json > /path/to/file.json`

 ### Output Format
 ```json5
 {